prisma/prisma-examples/README.md

 | [`typescript-graphql-schema-delegation`](typescript-graphql-schema-delegation) | [TypeScript](https://www.typescriptlang.org/) | [Schema delegation](https://www.prisma.io/docs/prisma-client/api-reference/schema-delegation-typescript-pyl8/) with the Prisma client |
 | [`typescript-script`](typescript-script) | [TypeScript](https://www.typescriptlang.org/) | Simple usage of Prisma client in script |

+Are you missing an example?
+Please feel free to [open an issue](https://github.com/prisma/prisma-examples/issues/new) or submit a pull request.

 ## Reference Implementations

 If you're looking for a more complex real-world application you can check out the following repositories: